rkrn/databento-python/README.md

 [Examples](https://databento.com/docs/examples?historical=python&live=python) section for various tutorials and code samples.

 ## Requirements
-The library is fully compatible with the latest distribution of Anaconda 3.9 and above.
 The minimum dependencies as found in the `pyproject.toml` are also listed below:
 - python = "^3.9"
 - aiohttp = "^3.8.3"